Taxonomy for Awesome Social Agents

 Embodied environments in principle include robotics environments, but here we consider only the non-real physical world ones as embodied environments.

-means there is no environment in the paper, or the environment is not covered in the above categorization.
-Please use n/a
+n/a means there is no environment in the paper, or the environment is not covered in the above categorization.
+Please use n/a sparingly.

 2 Agents and Modeling